blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/010-using-nview-to-monitor-dingo-node.md

 ## Step 2 - Change Permissions

-For this example, we named the binary file `nview` and saved the file to our `$NODE_HOME` folder.
-To make the file executable run the following command:
+For this example, we named the binary file `nview` and saved the file to our `~/dingo` directory.

+To make the binary executable, run:

 ⚠️ Adjust the file path and file name if needed.